fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 test msm_correctness ... ok
 ```

+We can then benchmark the result to eliminate noise and get a better measurment.
-The total time for 4 back to back MSMs, repeated 10 times (the output of cargo
+Below is the total time for the same measurement as above but repeated 10 times
-bench in the [test\_fpga\_harness](test_fpga_harness/README.md)).
-This allows us
+(the output of cargo bench in the
+[test\_fpga\_harness](test_fpga_harness/README.md)).
+This allows us to mask the
-to mask the overhead of transfering data to the FPGA and various host processing
+overhead of transfering data to the FPGA and various host processing steps on
-steps on the scalar inputs that can happen in parallel.
-This is also the
+the scalar inputs that can happen in parallel.
+This is also the required
-required measurement outlined in the ZPrize specs.
+measurement outlined in the ZPrize specs.
 ```
-FPGA-MSM/2**26x4        time:  [20.915 s 20.915 s 20.916 s]
+FPGA-MSM/2**26x4        time:  [20.404 s 20.504 s 20.621 s]
 ```

-We acheive a mean of 20.915s, which equates to **12.835** Mop/s
+We acheive a mean of 20.915s, which equates to **13.092** Mop/s
-((4*2^26)/1000000)/20.915).
+((4*2^26)/1000000)/20.504).

 ### Power
 AWS allows the average power to be measured during operation: